IEEE-USA CVD

 3. You can check your luggage at the AMTRAK station at Union Station near Capitol Hill

 IEEE-USA will group you with members from your area and you will meet with the US Representatives and Senators from your state.
 Sometimes you will meet with their staffs if they are unavailable.
+If you have not done a meeting before you will be paired with an experienced IEEE member from your area or an IEEE-USA staff member.

 All of our meetings will likely be in the Senate and House office buildings on either side of the Capitol Building, not in the Capitol Building itself.
 Accessing these buildings is similar to going through security at the airport.
 There will be an X-ray machine and metal detector manned by US Capitol police.
 Security is tight, but usually efficient.
 You do not need to show an ID.